The Thrill of the Trail – Challenging the South Downs Way fully loaded

 cycling england

-So we leave Brighton and cycle towards the nearest entrance of the trail, at Devil’s Dyke; Simon, the designer of our new Stanforth Bikes, rides with us up there.
+So we leave Brighton and cycle towards the nearest entrance of the trail, Devil’s Dyke; Simon, the designer of our new Stanforth Bikes, rides with us up there.
 It’s already a steep climb out of Brighton, across a wealthy and cozy neighborhood.

 Devil’s Dyke is on a hilltop, from here the trail starts, already with a scenic view.
 The white track cuts the grass-covered hills.
 And it is immediately bumpy.